Homocysteine and hip fracture

 Divine green salad.

-Vitamin b6, or pyridoxine
+Vitamin B6, or pyridoxine

-Pyridoxine is another of the vitamins absolutely essential for the breakdown of homocysteine and the prevention of hip-fracture, cardiovascular disease and neurodegenerative conditions like Alzheimer's.
+Pyridoxine is another of the vitamins absolutely essential for the breakdown of homocysteine and the prevention of hip fracture, cardiovascular disease and neurodegenerative conditions like Alzheimer's.

 This is a subject on which the last word is yet to be written.
-Many folk who are eating the required daily amount of 1.7 milligrams still have very low plasma levels; and are thus susceptible to raised homocysteine and hip-fracture.
+Many folk who are eating the required daily amount of 1.7 milligrams still have very low plasma levels; and are thus susceptible to raised homocysteine and hip fracture.
 A deficiency will also make you anaemic as vitamin B6 is central to the manufacture of haemoglobin.

 Butter chicken curry and salad.Butter chicken and salads

-Fish, poultry and pork are all good sources; as are sweet potatoes and whole, unrefined grains such as brown rice and our 100% wholemeal bread.
+Fish, poultry and pork are all good sources; as are sweet potatoes and unrefined grains such as brown rice and our 100% wholemeal bread.
 Avocados and dark-green leafy vegetables like spinach again are other simple ways to increase your pyridoxine without having to take a supplement.

 Grass-fed beef is also good.

-Because so many people have low plasma levels of vitamin B6 we recommend you overemphasize these foods.
+Because so many people have low plasma levels of vitamin B6 we recommend you overemphasize these coloured foods.
 Those on the black and white diet are certainly going to be deficient.

-It is my understanding that this paradox of seemingly sufficient in the diet, yet low plasma levels can in part be explained by the fact that there are eight different-forms of pyridoxine; it is in reality a family of vitamins and each of them is important in its own right.
+It is my understanding that this paradox of seemingly sufficient in the diet, yet low plasma levels can in part be explained by the fact that there are eight different forms of pyridoxine; it is in reality a family of vitamins and each of them is important in its own right.
 They are found in widely divergent foods and have many dissimilar functions.

 Read more about this complex subject at frailty and vitamin B6.
 The trick is not to get neurotic about whether you have had sufficient pyridoxine-glucoside today; you would go mad but rather to enjoy a wide range of foods.